MB3hel/AUVControlBoard/math/README.md

     <img height="250" src="./img/target_vector.png">
 </p>

 This target motion vector can then be used to calculate individual motor speeds by multiplying it by the DoF matrix.
 The result of this multiplication is a column vector with as many entries as there are motors.
 Each entry is a motor speed.
 The motor speeds are in the same order as the motor number column vector (first column of motor matrix).
+This vector is the speed vector.

 <p align="center">
     <img height="250" src="./img/motor_speed_calc.png">